casbin/casbin-ex/README.md

 Note that *has role* or *inherits from* relation is [transitive](https://en.wikipedia.org/wiki/Transitive_relation).

-Based on this new design, the config file for our new model would look like
+Based on this design, the config file for our new model would look like
 so:

 ```ini